Damienlee69/agregarr-docs/docs/faq/index.md

 **How many collections can I create?**

-No hard limit, just be mindful of too many Collection on the Home screen as this can require users to scroll too far before reaching the next Library.
+No limit, just be mindful of too many Collection on the Home screen as this can require users to scroll too far before reaching the next Library.

 **Can I reorder collections?**